-Do you know the different levels of foster care based on a child's unique needs?
+Did you know there are different levels of foster care based on each child's unique needs?

-Traditional Foster Care is for those who are willing to care for a child or sibling group in state custody for an undetermined amount of time.
+Traditional Foster Care is for those who are willing to care for a child, or sibling group, in state custody for an undetermined amount of time.